Skip to content

 What actually works: the short version

-Spaced repetition.
-Don't cram.
-Spread your reviews over increasing intervals.
-If you learned something today, review it tomorrow, then in three days, then in a week, then in two weeks.
+Spaced repetition is the opposite of cramming.
+You spread your reviews over increasing intervals: tomorrow, then three days, then a week, then two weeks.
 The exact intervals matter less than the principle: review right around the point where you're about to forget, and the memory gets reinforced and lasts longer.

-Interleaving.
-Don't study one topic for hours, then switch.
-Mix topics within a session.
+Interleaving is mixing topics within a session instead of grinding one subject for hours.
 This feels harder and you'll feel like you're learning less, but tests consistently show better retention and transfer.
-Your brain has to work harder to distinguish between related concepts, and that work is what builds durable understanding.
+Your brain has to work harder to distinguish between related concepts, and that work builds durable understanding.

-Elaboration.
-When you learn a new fact, connect it to something you already know.
+Elaboration is connecting new facts to things you already know.
 Ask yourself "why does this make sense?" and "how does this relate to X?"
 This creates multiple retrieval routes to the same piece of information.

 The gap between knowing and doing